pingcap/docs/develop/dev-guide-sample-application-nodejs-sequelize.md

     cp .env.example .env
     ```

-2. Edit the `.env` file, set up the environment variable `DATABASE_URL` as follows, replace the corresponding placeholders `{}` with connection parameters on the connection dialog:
+2. Edit the `.env` file, set up the environment variables as follows, replace the corresponding placeholders `{}` with connection parameters on the connection dialog:

     ```shell
     TIDB_HOST='{host}'